Flower Essences for Animals

 Bach Flower Remedies for Animals

 Bach Flower Remedies (or Flower Essences) are a complementary and safe treatment for ailments, both emotional and phyical, for animal and humans alike.
-(For video explanation of contents of this page, jump to VIDEO.)
+(For visual explanation of contents of this page, please see the video at the bottom of this page.)

 Flower essences are just that: ‘essences.’
 Everything in life has a vibration.
-Some higher than others (living things v. inimate objects) but everything has a vibration.
+Some higher than others (living things v. inanimate objects) but everything has a vibration.

 Edward Bach, a physician, discovered that different types of flowers vibrated at the same rate as certain emotional and physical ailments.